It’s a few month back but better late than never.

 In the National Park I finally was lucky and spotted my first sloth and of course monkeys.
 I do love sloths, they are the cutest ever!

-They also have Jaguar’s in Tortugero, obviously you hardly ever see one but maybe you are one of the lucky ones to see one.
+They also have Jaguar’s in Tortugero, obviously you hardly ever see one but maybe you are lucky to see one.

 My next stop was Cahuita and to get there from Tortugero you take a boat for 4 hours and then a taxi/bus to Cahuita.